adamlocker/my-wee-blog/_posts/sounds-of-2019.md

 Judging by what's on this list, I listened to far more electronic music than anything else in 2019.
 I have always loved electronic music, but my ears have a pretty broad diet.
 I was really surprised to find no hip-hop on the list at all this year.
 Someone please tell me what I missed.
 Thank the lord RTJ4 is due this year.

+If you just want to get straight to the listening, I made a bit of an effort and made playlists on [Apple Music](https://music.apple.com/gb/playlist/adams-2019-new-listens/pl.u-vxy66ejFd1bdy) **and** [Spotify](https://open.spotify.com/playlist/6s5nKpVc8eXyRXvGDxvHMK?si=_qoB9C7CTsemXLvpF7YPTA).
+Sorry to both of you on Tidal.

+I am always open to more recommendations, I want to hear all the music.
+Best place to find me is [Twitter](https://twitter.com/chairlord)

 Okay, let's crack on my 'ansomes.

-Oh, and if you just want to get straight to the listening, I made a bit of an effort and made playlists on [Apple Music](https://music.apple.com/gb/playlist/adams-2019-new-listens/pl.u-vxy66ejFd1bdy) **and** [Spotify](https://open.spotify.com/playlist/6s5nKpVc8eXyRXvGDxvHMK?si=_qoB9C7CTsemXLvpF7YPTA).
-Sorry to both of you on Tidal.

 ### 1. [He Has the Key - Nathan Micay](https://www.youtube.com/watch?v=uFWP148iP00)
 I found this one from [Bleep's top 10 albums of 2019](https://bleep.com/Bleeps-Top-10-Albums-of-the-Year-2019).
 Not going to lie, I was a little baffled when they described this as;

 >Nathan Micay turned in an anime-inspired club masterpiece in the form of Blue Spring.

 Whut?
 Then I got to this track, and it really all made sense.
-Good luck getting the vocal sample out of your head, it's no [Toss a Coin to Your Witcher](https://www.youtube.com/watch?v=hqbS7O9qIXE) but what is?
+Good luck getting the vocal sample out of your head, it's no [Toss a Coin to Your Witcher](https://www.youtube.com/watch?v=hqbS7O9qIXE), but what is?

 ### 2. [Pang - Soundbwoy Killah](https://www.youtube.com/watch?v=vFITcSOoaBY)
 Steve recommended this one only the second time I met him, immediately positioning himself as someone worth knowing.
 Well played Steve, well played.
 This ended up being my album of 2019, so I am sure Mr. Killah will be pleased.
 I'm nearly 40 now, so the youth parlance is a mystery to me, but I believe this one slaps, or spanks, or something...